ansys/pyhps/doc/source/examples/ex_oidc_login.rst

 Features
 ~~~~~~~~

-- Automatically tries keyring first, then falls back to disk storage
+- Uses an explicit storage selection (keyring or disk)
 - Checks token expiration with configurable buffer (default 60 seconds)
 - Provides access token for use in API calls